Bathtime used to be so easy!

 Why Are Toddlers Afraid Of Baths?

-I want to cover the fact that toddlers can become afraid of baths separately.
-The reason I wanted to cover this is that it can lead to increased levels of fear in your toddler.
+Why does my toddler suddenly hate baths?
+This could be a genuine reason… I want to cover the fact that toddlers can become afraid of baths separately.
+I wanted to cover this because it can lead to increased levels of fear in your toddler.